 Participatory projects have included working with community gardeners at Organiclea food growing cooperative on the edge of Epping Forest, diverse residents on the Wenlock Barn Estate in Hackney, and with Syrian refugee families in Cornwall.

-Recent solo works include All is leaf, so to amplify the wonder (2019) supported by ACE and Barbican as part of Walthamstow London Borough of Culture, BREADROCK, I carry you in my eyes, Kestle Barton (2018), and BREADROCK, I feel like doing this, PEER (2018) in collaboration with Fourthland, and NowhereSomewhere (2016) a 2-screen film installation for William Morris Gallery, Barbican Foyer Art commission, and Somerset House’s Utopia season.
+All is leaf, so to amplify the wonder, recently screened as part of Serpentine’s ‘Shape of a Circle in the Dream of a Fish’ series (2022, with galeria municipal do Porto.)
+Solo installations include All is leaf, so to amplify the wonder (2019) supported by ACE and Barbican as part of Walthamstow London Borough of Culture, BREADROCK, I carry you in my eyes, Kestle Barton (2018), and BREADROCK, I feel like doing this, PEER (2018) in collaboration with Fourthland, and NowhereSomewhere (2016) a 2-screen film installation for William Morris Gallery, Barbican Foyer Art commission, and Somerset House’s Utopia season.
 She was selected as artist in residence at the William Morris gallery in 2016.
 Others commissions include What Lies Below (2015) supported by Wellcome Trust and BFI, Tamesa (2015) NOW gallery, and Folk In Her Machine (2014) supported by AHRC.
 Her work has exhibited and screened widely, including at ICA, BFI, Jerwood gallery, Camden Arts Centre, and PLACE: Common Ground, curated by Gareth Evans (Whitechapel Gallery).
 Her short film Tamesa (2015) was nominated for Best Experimental Short Film Award at London Short Film Festival, 2016.